cycomachead/thesis/contents/design.md

 * **Adding Knowledge** involves bringing in new ideas that students have not seen before.
 * **Eliciting Ideas** is the process of critically examining ideas students already know.
 * **Distinguishing Knowledge** asks students to take multiple ideas and figure out how they fit together; whether they are compatible or not.
-* **Reflecting** is the process to drawing conclusions from what students have learned.
+* **Reflecting** is the process of drawing conclusions from what students have learned.

 We used KI as a basis for writing the feedback messages that students are shown through the autograder.
 The goal is to focus primarily on the eliciting knowledge and distinguishing knowledge components.
 We wanted to focus on these two pieces because there are many common computer science problems which can be viewed through this lens.
 Systematically debugging code follows a process of eliciting knowledge when trying to figure out why something is broken.
 Distinguishing knowledge (such as the differences between two kinds of loops, or recursion and iteration) is a natural process for programming.